Raphahel/NPCGenerator/Readme.md

 ## Code info

-The code is written in java
+The code is written in java.
+The class explanations will be added when I consider the main code finished